Our Location: 1221 Fulton Street, 2nd floor, Fresno CA 93721

 Case management also includes assisting families with establishing CCS services when they move to a new county.
 Psychosocial needs, such as assisting the family and/or child to cope with the child’s medical condition, may be addressed.

-Physical and occupational therapy is provided for eligible children at Medical Therapy Units located in local schools.
+Physical and occupational therapy is provided for eligible children at Medical Therapy Units (MTU) located in local schools.
 There are three locations in Fresno County:

 CCS helps with transitioning your child to the next stage of development by discussing and identifying goals.
 The first transition planning session should be held at the age of 3.
 Biannual transition planning will follow at ages 14, 16, 18, and 20.